ayushpandeynp/file-ninja/README.md

 - Server-side [`file-ninja-server-side`] - **[PHP](https://php.net)**

 To delete files after 30 minutes, we have scheduled a Cron Job that executes a cleanup script on the server every minute.

+### Challenges
+For the best experience, the app needs to communicate with the server as fast as possible.
+Although the current server we've set up has a good response time, we need to properly plan for scalability.
+In addition, we will require enough storage for the files to be uploaded without errors.
+Therefore, we are looking forward to setting up a dedicated server on the cloud (Amazon AWS or Microsoft Azure) once we start receiving enough users.

+### The Future of File Ninja
+As this is the first build of File Ninja, we're clearly not sure if our users will find it helpful or will prefer any other way around this problem.
+So, if we reach a good amount of users, we see the following prospects at the moment:

+- Support for other file formats rather than just images
+- Support for very large files
+- Keeping track of where the files were accessed
+- Local file sharing
+- File sharing between multiple mobile devices
+- A Desktop application for file downloads

+Thank you!